rdfostrich/article-swj2020-cobra/content/related-work.md

 ### RDF Archiving Benchmarks

-[BEAR](cite:cites bear) is a benchmark for RDF archive systems. that is based on three real-world datasets from different domains:
+[BEAR](cite:cites bear) is a benchmark for RDF archive systems. that is based on real-world datasets from different domains.

-BEAR-A
-: 58 weekly snapshots from the [Dynamic Linked Data Observatory](cite:cites datasetdynamics).

-BEAR-B
-: The 100 most volatile resources from [DBpedia Live](cite:cites dbpedialive) over the course of three months as three different granularities: instant, hour and day.

-BEAR-C
-: Dataset descriptions from the [Open Data Portal Watch](cite:cites opendataportalwatch) project over the course of 32 weeks.

 The 58 versions of BEAR-A contain between 30M and 66M triples per version, with an average change ratio of 31%.
 BEAR-A provides triple pattern queries for three different query atoms for both result sets with a low and a high cardinality.
-BEAR-B provides a small collection of triple pattern queries corresponding to the real-world usage of DBpedia.
+The BEAR-B dataset contains the 100 most volatile resources from DBpedia Live as three different granularities (instant, hour and day), and provides a small collection of triple pattern queries corresponding to the real-world usage of DBpedia.
-Finally, BEAR-C provides 10 complex SPARQL queries that were created with the help of Open Data experts.

-BEAR provides baseline RDF archive implementations based on [HDT](cite:cites hdt) and [Jena](cite:cites jena) for the IC, CB, and TB approaches, but also hybrid IC/CB and TB/CB approaches.
-The hybrid approaches are based on snapshots followed by delta chains, as implemented by [TailR](cite:cites tailr).

 Due to BEAR covering all query atoms we work with, and it providing baseline implementations for the different storage strategies, we make use of BEAR for our experiments.